KyleJGreen/CsvData/README.txt

-File takes a directory of .txt, .csv and/or .xls(x) files and compiles a list of all field headers contained in the files.
+Takes a directory of .txt, .csv and/or .xls(x) files and compiles a list of all field headers contained in the files.
 This list is then used to generate a report of which files contain which field headers and which field headers are contained in which files.